erasels/Aspiration-StS/README.md

 The Cultist Training Ground allows you to train with some cultists and gain the Ritual Stick relic in exchange for a little health or none at all if you have the Cultist headpiece.

+### Cards:
+(Defect only) Polymerization: Uncommon Skill.
+(1/0) Fuse all your currently channeled orbs.
+Exhaust.

+(Silent only) Lunge: Rare Attack.
+(2) Deal (11/15) damage to ALL enemies twice and lose 1 Dextraity per enemy.
+Exhaust.

 ### Relics:
 Relics that interact with poison only spawn if you have a card with poison in its description in your deck.